UltraEngine/Documentation/CPP_CreateTextField.md

 # CreateTextField #

-The tabber widget is a tabbed panel that allows the user to select different "pages" in a user interface.
+The textfield widget is an editable input box.

 ## Syntax ##